LTS5/connectomeviewer/doc/doc2/source/about.rst

 allowed him to start his master thesis supervised by Dr. Patric Hagmann, a Diffusion Spectrum Imaging specialist.

 In February 2010, the master thesis (:ref:`publications`) was finished.
-The development of the ConnectomeViewer will be continued at EPFL and UNIL-CHUV by Stephan Gerhard et al.
+The development of the Connectome Viewer will be continued at EPFL and UNIL-CHUV by Stephan Gerhard et al.